OpenForma/Formicae/README.md

 Before you begin with Fomicae, there are a couple of requirements to ensure a smooth setup and operation:

 - **Rhino Installation**: Fomicae is developed as a plugin for Grasshopper, which requires a functioning copy of Rhino.
 Ensure you have Rhino installed on your system.
+The plugin is developed for R7.
+R8 is still not tested.

 - **Swiftlet Integration**: For the initial implementation, Fomicae integrates with [Swiftlet](https://www.food4rhino.com/en/app/swiftlet), a tool designed to enhance Grasshopper's capabilities.
 While Swiftlet is an external dependency at present, we are exploring the possibility of making it a native feature in future developments.